TITLE: Technology Specialist II

-Under the direction of Technology Solutions Services (TSS) management, incumbent supports network and/or computer systems with moderate-to-high complexity, such as Client-Server, FTP, e-mail and web servers.
+Under the direction of Information Technology Services (ITS) management, incumbent supports network and/or computer systems with moderate-to-high complexity, such as Client-Server, FTP, e-mail and web servers.
 Provides technical support and leadership in the area of data communications networks for systems and networks and servers for systems located throughout PCC's district.
 The incumbent performs network, server and system planning, installation and management support activities.
-Plans, installs and maintains new and existing systems and provides technical guidance and assistance to users as well as to others in TSS.
+Plans, installs and maintains new and existing systems and provides technical guidance and assistance to users as well as to others in ITS.
 Helps develop requirements and detailed specifications and works according to those requirements and specifications.
 Writes support and procedure documents; designs and implements security procedures.
 Works independently under specified objectives and applies advance trouble-shooting techniques to identify, diagnose and correct network and server system problems; obtains advice and provides direction when precedents are unclear or unavailable.

 INTENT: This is the second level of a three-tiered job family where the incumbent is responsible for developing, modifying and maintaining moderately complex server and network systems.

 PRINCIPAL ACCOUNTABILITIES: (Includes all or some of the following)

 - Supports Internet-related, groupware related (e.g., email), LAN/WAN related servers and applications.
 Duties include implementation, developing concepts and documentation, daily monitoring of system performance, checking and analyzing log files of operating systems and appropriate applications (e.g. HTTP/Listserve, Virtual Server systems, FTP server, etc.) log files.
 This also includes the use of diagnosis tools and utilities to resolve system problems.